Filip-Sazdov/movie_api/README.md

 # movie_api
 REST-full API built with Node and Express, provides info on movies.

-This project is the second achievement that is part of the CareeFoundry curriculum.
+This project is the second achievement that is part of the CareerFoundry curriculum.

 It is a REST-full API created with Node and Express and it uses Passport and JavaScript Web Tokens (JWT) to authenticate and authorise a user.
-The serverr lives on Heroku, whereas the data is found on MongoDB.
+The server lives on Heroku, whereas the data is found on MongoDB.

 Provides all necessary CRUD operations on the Movies and Users document collections.